Yellow (2025 film)

-Yellow is an upcoming Indian Tamil-language film directed by Hari Mahadevan in his debut.
+Yellow is an Indian Tamil-language film directed by Hari Mahadevan in his debut.
 The film stars Poornima Ravi in her debut as the lead actress alongside Namita Krishnamurthy, Leela Samson and Prabu Solomon in important roles.
 The film is produced by Prasanth Rangasamy under his Covai Film Factory banner.

-Yellow is scheduled to be released in theatres on 21 November 2025.
+Yellow released in theatres on 21 November 2025.

 Production

 Bigg Boss season 7 fame Poornima Ravi announced her new project titled Yellow, directed by debutant director Hari Mahadevan, marking her theatrical film debut as the lead actress.
 The announcement was made through a first look poster by the production house, Covai Film Factory helmed by Prasanth Rangasamy.
 The film has music scored by Cliffy Chris and Anand Kashinath, cinematography done by Abi Advik, editing done by Sri Watson and art direction by Karthick Krishnan.
 Apart from Poornima, the film also stars Namita Krishnamurthy, Leela Samson and Prabu Solomon in important roles in important roles alongside Vaibhav Murugesan, Delhi Ganesh, Vinodhini Vaidyanathan, Sai Prasanna, Lokesh, Jophin Manimala, Shiju Raghavan, Aswin Jayaprakash and others in supporting roles.